elcritch/sigils/README.md

 However, `Agent` objects are still memory safe to use.
 They have a destructor which removes an `Agent` from any of it's "listeners" connections to ensure freed agents aren't signaled after they're freed.
 Nifty!

 Note however, that means you need to ensure your `Agent`'s aren't destroyed before you're done with them.
+This applies to threaded signals using `AgentProxy[T]` as well.